Advertiser Disclosure

 Eligibility

-There are all sorts of credit cards on the market — including cash-back cards, rewards cards, business cards, etc. Each of these credit cards that you apply for has its own set of eligibility requirements related to credit score, credit history, and income levels.
+There are all sorts of credit cards on the market, including cash-back cards, rewards cards, business cards, etc. Each of these credit cards that you apply for has its own set of eligibility requirements related to credit score, credit history, and income levels.

 In general, the more benefits a card provides, the harder it is to qualify for.
-But in terms of comparing eligibility requirements for Visa, Mastercard, and American Express, American Express may be the hardest issuer to qualify for as most cards require applicants to have a “good” credit score of at least 670 to qualify.
+But in terms of comparing eligibility requirements for Visa, Mastercard, and American Express, American Express may be the hardest issuer to qualify for, as most cards require applicants to have a “good” credit score of at least 670 to qualify.

 Card Selection

 There’s just not as wide a selection of cards issued by American Express compared to the number of cards that hold the Visa or Mastercard logo.
-This is because, as the card issuer, it offers its own cards and only a limited selection of cards with other card issuers on the American Express payment network.
+This is because, as the card issuer, it offers its own cards and only a limited selection of cards with other card issuers in the American Express payment network.

 If you want a wider selection of cards to choose from, you’d be better off picking a card in the Mastercard or Visa network.

-Hot Tip: Check out our guides to the best Mastercard, Visa, and American Express cards for rewards, perks, and cash-back.
+Check out our guides to the best Mastercard, Visa, and American Express cards for rewards, perks, and cash-back.

 Customer Service

 American Express has an excellent reputation when it comes to customer service.
-In the 2020 U.S. Credit Card Satisfaction Study by J.D.
+In the 2023 U.S. Credit Card Satisfaction Study by J.D.
 Power, American Express came in first in overall customer satisfaction.
 It has also done well consistently year over year.

-JD Power Customer Satisfaction 2020
+JD Power Customer Satisfaction 2023

 Image Credit: JD Power